-The body of former South African president Nelson Mandela is on its way to his hometown of Qunu for Sunday's funeral.
+The body of former South African president Nelson Mandela has arrived in the southeastern town of Mthatha, a final leg in a journey back to his hometown village of Qunu.

 Speaking at the ceremony Mr. Mandela's grandson, Mandla Mandela said his grandfather continued to work to improve people's lives even after his retirement from politics.